-Q Busines s and Entrepreneurial Principles
+Q Business ar nd Entrepreneurial Principles

 Course # 8215120

 Grade Level 10-12

 Length 1 year

-Prerequi site Computing for College and Careers or Introduction to Information Technology; Must be taken in sequence.
-Introduction to Information Technology (8207310) Course
+Prerequisite Computing for College and Careers or

+Introduction to Information Technology;

+Must be taken in sequence.

+Introduction to Information

+Technology (8207310) Course name

+change to "Digital Information

+Technology".
+Content has been updated.

+For more details visit: This course was

+part of Digital Design (8209600).or

+Computing for College and Careers

+(8209020) Replaced with Digital

+Information Technology (8207310).
+This

+course was part of Digital Design

+(8209600).

-Credit
+Credit 1